editio/presentations/rise_talk.md

 > "most literary concepts are emphatically not designed to be quantified" (Moretti 2013: 114).

 To be able to use digital quantitative methods, it is necessary to convert a literary concept into a quantifiable unit.
+[Moretti's paper in detail](operationalization_Moretti2013.md)

 ☞ protagonist